VishnuChowdhary/ECommerceAPI/commands.md

 pip install djangorestframework
-pip install python-dotenv --To store the passwords and usernames and secret keys related to our application pip install pytest --Package for UnitTesting
+pip install python-dotenv --To store the passwords and usernames and secret keys related to our application pip install pytest --Package for UnitTesting pip install django-mptt --To create Tree hierarchy in models

 # Commands